Steven Kampfer: Professional

-On March 2, 2010, the Anaheim Ducks traded Kampfer to the Boston Bruins in exchange for a conditional 4th-round draft pick.
-The Bruins signed him to a three-year entry-level contract and assigned him to their AHL affiliate, the Providence Bruins, for the remainder of the 2009–10 AHL season.
+Kampfer was selected by the Anaheim Ducks of the National Hockey League (NHL) in the fourth round, 93rd overall, of the 2007 NHL entry draft.
+On March 2, 2010, the Ducks traded the rights to Kampfer to the Boston Bruins in exchange for a conditional fourth-round draft pick.
+The Bruins signed him to a three-year entry-level contract and assigned him to their American Hockey League (AHL) affiliate, the Providence Bruins, for the remainder of the 2009–10 AHL season.

-Kampfer started the 2010–11 NHL season playing in the American Hockey League for the Providence Bruins, but in early December, he was promoted to the NHL, on an emergency basis, to fill in for the injured Mark Stuart.
-Kampfer made his NHL debut with the Bruins on December 9, 2010, skating 19 shifts (13:50 ice time) in a 5–2 home win over the New York Islanders.
+Kampfer started the 2010–11 NHL season playing in the AHL for the Providence Bruins, but in early December, he was promoted to the NHL, on an emergency basis, to fill in for the injured Mark Stuart.
+Kampfer made his NHL debut with the Bruins on December 9, 2010, in a 5–2 home win over the New York Islanders.

-Kampfer scored his first NHL point in his third NHL game on December 15, 2010, against the Buffalo Sabres.
 His first NHL goal was scored on December 28 against the Tampa Bay Lightning.
 Kampfer recorded his first multi-point game on January 13, 2011, against the Philadelphia Flyers when he scored the game-winning goal with 1:14 remaining in the game to earn the first star honors for the night.
 Kampfer's high average ice time during his first 17 games as a Bruin, combined with the confidence shown by the coach in power play and key defensive situations, were intended to help make his case for a more permanent position on the roster, as when defenseman Mark Stuart was traded to the Atlanta Thrashers on February 18, 2011, center Rich Peverley was acquired in return, and Kampfer's continued presence with the Bruins proved valuable.
 His speed and ability to jump into the play, as recommended by the coaching staff, added a much-needed element to the Boston Bruins as of January 13, 2011.

-Kampfer suffered a minor knee injury on April 9, 2011, while playing a game for the AHL's Providence Bruins, and he has been recuperating since that time.
-Unfortunately, he was not able to rejoin the Boston team during the 2011 Stanley Cup Playoffs.
+Kampfer suffered a minor knee injury on April 9, 2011, while playing a game for the AHL's Providence Bruins.
+As a result, he was not able to rejoin the Boston team during the 2011 Stanley Cup Playoffs.
 Kampfer played in 38 games, three short of what is required to have his name engraved onto the Stanley Cup.
-Though the team petitioned the league to include both Kampfer and injured center Marc Savard on the cup, Savard's name was included, but Kampfer was not.
-The NHL decided that since Kampfer spent the first 1/4 of the season in the minors, it was his first NHL season, and he was not dressed in the playoffs, so his name would not be engraved on the Stanley Cup.
-Boston gave Kampfer a Stanley Cup ring and included him on the official team picture.
+Though the team petitioned the league to include Kampfer, injured center Marc Savard and defenseman Shane Hnidy on the cup, Savard's name was included, but Kampfer and Hnidy were not based on the 41-game qualification.
+Boston gave Kampfer a Stanley Cup ring and was given a day with the cup.